 - Analysing different types of large-scale biotechnology data

-- Critically evaluating the quality of different types of biotechnology data
+- Digital reflection and critical evaluation of the quality of different types of biotechnology data

-- Assessing and understanding results of large-scale data analyses
+- Digital analysis and methodology of large-scale data analyses

 Original literature, software manuals and tutorials, and teacher provided compendia.